-- 21/2005 2:54 PM Pa - Complete CUR 300, SURVEY OF EDUCATION WITH FIELD EXPERIENCES; OR CUR 302, ORIENTATION AND FIELD EXPERIENCES; OR CEL 301, IN-TRODUCTION TO ELEMENTARY EDUCATION. - 2.
-Make application for admission to the Teacher Education Program; - Meet test requirements for one of the following: - a.
-Praxis PPST (Pre-Professional Skills Test) or (Praxis I) - b.
-Praxis C-PPST (Computer-Based Pre-Professional Skills Test) or - c.
-ACT composite score of 21 with no subtest below 18 or an SAT composite of 860 on tests taken prior to college or university admission.
-Candidates with this exemption must also satisfy the university writing proficiency requirement. - 4.
-Have at least a 2.5 grade point average on the 44 hours of General Education coursework; - Have completed the 44 hours of general education requirements plus one other 3-hour course from any area of general education, computer science, computer information systems, or foreign language; - 6.
-Have a recommendation by majority of department/division faculty.
+- Complete CUR 300, SURVEY OF EDUCATION WITH FIELD EXPERIENCES; OR CUR 302, ORIENTATION AND FIELD EXPERIENCES; OR CEL 301, IN-TRODUCTION TO ELEMENTARY EDUCATION. - Make application for admission to the Teacher Education Program; - Meet test requirements for one of the following: - Praxis PPST (Pre-Professional Skills Test) or (Praxis I) - Praxis C-PPST (Computer-Based Pre-Professional Skills Test) or - ACT composite score of 21 with no subtest below 18 or an SAT composite of 860 on tests taken prior to college or university admission.
+Candidates with this exemption must also satisfy the university writing proficiency requirement. - Have at least a 2.5 grade point average on the completed 44 hours of General Education coursework; - Have a recommendation by majority of department/division faculty based on evidence of appropriate knowledge, skills, and dispositions essential to successful teaching. - Successfully complete the Technology Proficiency Requirement - Meet other requirements as dictated by state, federal, and/or accredittion agencies.